esphome/esphome-docs/components/lvgl.rst

 - **scrollbar** (*Optional*, list): Settings for the scrollbar **part** to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize.
 The scrollbar background, border, shadow properties and width (for its own width) and right padding for the spacing on the right.
 - **indicator** (*Optional*, list): Settings for the indicator **part** to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize, and is the parent of ``symbol``.
 - **symbol** (*Optional*, enum): A symbol (typically an chevron) is shown in dropdown list.
 If ``dir`` of the drop-down list is ``LEFT`` the symbol will be shown on the left, otherwise on the right.
 Choose a different :ref:`symbol <lvgl-fonts>` from the built-in ones.
 - Style options from :ref:`lvgl-styling` for the background of the button and the list.
-Uses the typical background properties and text properties for the text on it. ``max_height`` can be used to limit the height of the list.
+Uses the typical background properties and :ref:`lvgl-wgt-lbl` text properties for the text on it. ``max_height`` can be used to limit the height of the list.

 **Specific actions:**